GianBruschini/What-to-cook/README.md

-# What-to-cook
+# What is this application about?
-Project developed in Android Studio 4.0.1, with Java.
+What to cook is a project developed in Android Studio 4.0.1, with Java.
 It is about a system where the user can search recipes for breakfast, lunch, or dinner, also the user can find recipes with the ingredients that he have at the moment.
 The API used to get recipe information, it's called "Spoonacular".

 # Project features